 Teaching English Volunteer Program in Peru - Lima

 Inspired to Teach English in Peru - Lima?
-International Volunteer HQ’s Teaching English project is a great opportunity for volunteers to lead lessons in schools or language institutes in Lima.
+International Volunteer HQ’s Teaching English project is a great opportunity for volunteers to lead lessons in schools or community centers in Lima.
 Volunteers gain teaching experience while giving Peruvian students the invaluable chance to learn from a fluent English speaking teacher who can answer their questions and provide authoritative guidance with all aspects of language learning.

 - Programs start the first and third Monday of the month